ze-ouyang/cupyint_doc/docs/source/tutorial.rst

   print(f"integral value: {integral_value.get()}") # Output integral value
   print(f"length of integral value: {integral_value.size}") # Output length of the integral value

+Actually, **cupyint** is capable of handling multiple paramaters, and can automatically vectorize the integrand to perform faster calculation.
+The output ``integral_value`` should have the same length of the input ``param`` length, corresponding to various parameter sets.
+To analyze the error, we doubled the grids on all three dimensions (not showing in the code), and obtained relative error ~0.6%.
 The output of the program is

 .. code-block:: python

   integral value: [0.19233355 0.19240522 0.1924768  ...
 0.73139507 0.7314593  0.7315235 ]
-  length of integral value: 10000
+  length of integral value: 10000 integral value with denser grids: [0.19352302 0.193595   0.1936669  ...
+0.7385989  0.7386638  0.7387286 ]

-Actually, **cupyint** is capable of handling multiple paramaters, and can automatically vectorize the integrand to perform faster calculation.
-The output ``integral_value`` should have the same length of the input ``param`` length, corresponding to various parameter sets.
+  relative error: [0.00618441 0.00618374 0.00618314 ...
+0.00984942 0.00984945 0.0098494 ]